Carnegie Mellon University

 The university's process for addressing Prohibited Conduct is separate from the law enforcement process for addressing crimes.

-Making a report to the University Police means that information will be shared with others as is necessary and appropriate.
+Making a report to the University Police means that information will be shared with others as is necessary and/or appropriate.
 For example, if an individual makes a report of Prohibited Conduct to the University Police Department that has not already been reported to the IEX Office, the University Police Department will report the matter to the IEX Office.
 The purpose of this report is to ensure that the university can take appropriate actions to seek to eliminate Prohibited Conduct, prevent its recurrence, and remedy its effects.
 The Complainant or others may be contacted by the IEX Office to follow up on the information received from the University Police Department to offer supportive measures, including filing a Complaint with the IEX Office.

-F. Annual Training
+F. Training

-Additional training on specific topics is required of investigators, decisionmakers, and other persons who are responsible for implementing the university’s grievance procedures or have the authority to modify or terminate Supportive Measures; facilitators of any Alternative Resolution Process; and the university’s Title IX Coordinator and designees.
-Additional information regarding training is available on the IEX website.
+Additional training on specific topics is required of investigators, decisionmakers, facilitators of any Alternative Resolution Process, and the university's Title IX Coordinator and designees.

 G. Amnesty for Students When Reporting Prohibited Conduct to the University